The garden at Chastleton

 The garden at Chastleton presents an intimate and beautiful setting for the house.
 With views from the windows which draw you out to the topiary, kitchen garden and wilderness, it's up to you whether you explore or just sit in the sunshine or the shade of our magnificent trees.

-We took a unique approach by conserving the house in the condition in which it was found.
+We take a unique approach here at Chastleton by conserving and preserving the house in the condition in which it was found.
 But how does that approach translate to the garden, where living things grow and change?

-Anyone for croquet?
+Anyone for Croquet?

 From April to September, you can enjoy a game of croquet on the lawns where the rules of the game were codfied.
 In fairer weather, you might even catch our volunteer croquet team playing a demonstration game in their whites.

 At one time these were bowling lawns and were overlooked from the terrace, they had become overgrown with nettles and brambles, but have now been restored and are maintained by the garden team.
 Croquet on the lawns at Chastleton is a unique experience enjoyed by many of the visitors, so why not give it a go.